House Clearance Guide

 Once you’ve allocated some time in your diary for the house clearance, the next stage is to go through everything to decide which items you and your family wish to keep, which you want to sell or give away, and which items are good only for the bin.

-One simple approach for categorising items in a house clearance is the traffic light system.
+Engaging a declutterer to help is a good idea if you’re not very good at saying goodbye.
+Alternatively a simple approach for categorising items in a house clearance is to use the traffic light system.
 Using coloured stickers (red for ‘keep’, orange for ‘sell/donate’, and green for ‘bin’), go round the house room by room and label everything that you see.
 Try to be as ruthless as possible – only use the red stickers for items you will definitely use – and remember that most things these days can be bought new in Tesco for less than the price of a pizza!

 Once you’ve labelled everything (and if you’re left with loads more green stickers than red – maybe you should get someone a little more objective to help!), the next step is to shift items around the house so that those with same the coloured stickers are grouped in the same place.
 Always start by putting the green stickered items together first – because it doesn’t matter if you damage these when moving them around and it will leave you with a decent amount of space to manhandle the good stuff into once you’ve finished.